dna-technology/dna-task-livecoding-php/README.md

 # How should I start
+1. install required dependencies by running the `composer install` command
+2. run tests by executing the `./vendor/bin/phpunit` command
+3. for general simplicity the app uses the same sqlite file as the tests.
+As a result there's no need to migrate the database once the tests have been executed.
+However, in case of any difficulties, the `php artisan migrate` and `php artisan migrate:rollback` commands could be executed.
-1. run php artisan serve to see whether the server starts
+4. run the `php artisan serve` command to see whether the server starts
-2. run tests by using mvn wrapper to check if everything works fine.

 ## Scenario
 Let’s imagine you are working on API for backend of an online payment system.